OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "pkts": total number of packets to client
 * "start": date of start of the flow
 * "tx_cnt": number of transactions seen in the flow (only present if flow has an application layer)
+* "exception_policy": array consisting of exception policies that have been triggered by the flow:

+    * "target": if an exception policy was triggered, what setting exceptions led to this (cf. :ref:`Exception Policy - Specific Settings<eps_settings>`).
+    * "policy": if an exception policy was triggered, what policy was applied (to the flow or to any packet(s) from it).

 Example ::